swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 }
 ```

-Assuming the execution times of fast and slow are as the comments next to them explain, the `go()` function will _always_ take at least 3 seconds to execute.
-Or to state the rule more generally, any structured invocation, will take as much time to return as much the longest of it child tasks takes to complete.
+Assuming the execution times of `fast()` and `slow()` are as the comments next to them explain, the `go()` function will _always_ take at least 3 seconds to execute.
+Or to state the rule more generally, any structured invocation will take as much time to return as the longest of its child tasks takes to complete.

 As we return from the `go()` function without ever having awaited on the `f` or `s` values, both of them will be implicitly cancelled and awaited on before returning from the function `go()`.
 This is the very nature of structured concurrency, and avoiding this can _only_ be done by creating non-child tasks, e.g. by using `detach` or other future APIs which would allow creation of non-child tasks.